 Discouragement, anger, sadness are all emotions that you might experience when faced with an obstacle.
 These emotions could dissuade you from attempting to overcome the obstacle.

 Maybe you blame yourself or others that your path to your goal is blocked.
 Those thoughts could persuade you to stop pursuing your goal.

 The truth is that achieving most goals means overcoming obstacles.
 That's normal and part of the process.
 There's a quote from Frank Clark, "If you find a path with no obstacles, it probably doesn't lead anywhere."

 5. Be willing to consider different ways to reach your goal.
-In Radically Open DBT, Lynch refers to being in flexible mind.
-Flexible Mind is open to new ideas and new solutions.
+In Radically Open DBT, Lynch refers to being in "flexible mind."
+A flexible mind is open to new ideas and new solutions.
 Knowing what doesn't work to get you to your goal allows you to think of alternatives that might work.
-Learning that the path you originally chose doesn't work is disappointing but at least you know what doesn't work.
+Learning that the path you originally chose doesn't work is disappointing, but at least you know what doesn't work.
 That's important information.

-Maybe you wanted to be a teacher but you can't find the money to go to school.
+Maybe you wanted to be a teacher, but you can't find the money to go to school.
 What would be an alternative?
-Think about what it is about teaching that you love.
+Think on what it is about teaching that you love.
 If you love helping children, then think of other ways to do that.
 Maybe being an assistant teacher or working with children in a daycare.
-Maybe you could teach a skill that you have such as piano or swimming.
+Maybe you could teach a skill that you have, such as playing the piano or swimming.

 Use your creativity.
 What else might be an alternative?

 You could also work on ways to find the money to go to school.
 You could consider taking even one class at a time.